jdferreira/data-processing-book/en/module9.md

 # Module 6 -- Create a database {#module6}

 ## Objectives:
-- Design a simple database schema to store information on the pathways
+- Design a simple database schema to store information of the pathways
-- Use foreign keys
+- Use SQL statements to define and change the database structure or schema
+- Use SQL statements to insert, update and delete data

 ## Input:
 - None